bnymnsntrk/Twitter-Bookmark-Downloader/README.md

-# Twitter Image Downloader
+# Twitter Bookmark Downloader
-Downloads images/photos uploaded on twitter by a given user.
+Downloads images/photos from links given in a file.

 ### Dependencies